MoosicBox/MoosicBox/README.md

 ### MySQL

-The MySQL database stores the proxy server configurations:
+The MySQL database stores the tunnel server configurations:

 -   WebSocket connection mappings
-    -   Enables the proxy server to know which WebSocket connection to forward proxy data from
+    -   Enables the tunnel server to know which WebSocket connection to tunnel data from

 #### Migrations